olitreadwell/phase-2-assessment/README.md

 2. Log in as an existing student
 3. Log out as an existing student

-### Part 2: Events  (Timing ~ 30 min)
+### Part 2: Organizations  (Timing ~ 30 min)
-We have students and events.
-Students can attend many events and an event can be attended by many students.
-Events are student-created, too, so an event belongs to a student and a student can create multiple events.
+We have students and organizations.
+* Students can be members of many organizations.
+* Organizations need leadership, so an organization belongs to president.

 #### Associations